keptn/lifecycle-toolkit/docs/docs/components/lifecycle-operator/keptn-apps.md

 resource augments a Kubernetes [Workload](https://kubernetes.io/docs/concepts/workloads/) with the ability to handle extra phases.
-It can execute the pre-/post-deployment evaluations of a Workload and run pre-/post-deployment tasks.
+It can execute the pre-/post-deployment evaluations of a workload and run pre-/post-deployment tasks.

 In its state, it tracks the currently active `Workload Instances`